go-aah/docs/tutorial/api-hello-world.md

 Choose your application type (web or api), default is 'web': api

-Choose your application Auth Scheme (basic, generic), default is 'none': none
+Choose your application Auth Scheme (basic, generic), default is 'none':

 Your aah api application was created successfully at '/Users/jeeva/go-home/src/api-hello-world' You shall run your application via the command: 'aah run --importpath api-hello-world'